jwcrosby/snake/README.md

 ## Intro

 In the not-so-distant future, an elderly and weary Snake lives a solitary life on a remote outpost near the Mexican border.
 But when he receives a desperate call from an old friend, his plan to hide from the outside world gets upended.
-Although he is reluctant to embrace violence again, Snake sets out to face the demons of his past on his most thrilling and dangerous mission yet.
+Although he is reluctant to embrace violence again, Snake sets out to face the ghosts of his past on his most thrilling and dangerous mission yet.

 ## How to Play